-In FOCI, the INTERACT\O3 ensemble mean projects that the October Antarctic TCO will return to 1980s values in 2048 under the SSP5-8.5 pathway, with the spread of the individual members ranging from 2048 to 2050 (Fig. 2).
-This is earlier than the CCMI ensemble mean estimate of 2060, with a $1\sigma$ uncertainty of 2055-2066 (Dhomse et al., 2018), or the CCMI weighted mean estimate of 2056, with a 95% confidence interval of 2052-2060 (Amos et al., 2020), both of which are obtained using RCP6.0.
-The discrepancy to the CCMI projected recovery date arises most likely due to higher GHGs levels in SSP5-8.5, which accelerate ozone recovery.
-A postive trend in the October Atntarctic TCO can be observed even when ODSs do not decline (FixODS ensemble), demonstarting that GHGs alone can be responsible for a substantial increase in ozone in this region (Fig. 2).
+individual members ranging from 2048 to 2050 (Fig. 2).
+This is earlier than the CCMI ensemble mean estimate of 2060, with a 1σ uncertainty of 2055-2066 (Dhomse et al., 2018), or the CCMI weighted-mean estimate of 2056, with a 95 % confidence interval of 2052-2060 (Amos et al., 2020), both of which are obtained using RCP6.0.
+The discrepancy to the CCMI-projected recovery date arises most likely due to higher GHG levels in SSP5-8.5, which accelerate ozone recovery.
+A positive trend in the October Antarctic TCO can be observed even when ODSs do not decline (FixODS ensemble), demonstrating that GHGs alone can be responsible for a substantial increase in ozone in this region (Fig. 2).
 In the absence of future increase in GHGs (FixGHG ensemble), the October Antarctic TCO returns to 1980 levels in FOCI only in 2067, with individual members simulating a recovery between 2066 and 2076 (Fig. 2).
-Our simulations therefore suggest that increasing GHGs following the SSP5-8.5 pathway accelerates Antarctic ozone recovery by at least two decades.
+Our simulations therefore suggest that increasing GHGs following the SSP5-8.5 pathway accelerate Antarctic ozone recovery by at least 2 decades.

-Figure 1 offers a comparison between the total ozone change simulated by FOCI and that in the CMIP6 ozone field prescribed to the CMIP6\O3 ensemble (panels c and d).
-Both fields show the recovery of the stratospheric ozone, exhibiting a maximum increase in ozone in the upper stratosphere and, during austral spring, between 100 hPa and 20 hPa.
+Figure 1 offers a comparison between the total ozone change simulated by FOCI and that in the CMIP6 ozone field prescribed to the CMIP6_O3 ensemble (Fig. 1c and d).
+Both fields show the recovery of the stratospheric ozone, exhibiting a maximum increase in ozone in the upper stratosphere and, during austral spring, between 100 and 20 hPa.
 However, there are differences in the magnitude of the ozone increase.
 The recovery of the ozone hole is stronger in FOCI than in the CMIP6 field.
 In addition, the increase in the upper stratosphere is stronger in FOCI during spring and weaker during March-June.
-These differences in ozone recovery between the FOCI and CMIP6 fields contribute to the different changes in temperature and atmospheric circulation in INTERACT\O3 and CMIP6\O3 discussed in the following sections.
+These differences in ozone recovery between the FOCI and CMIP6 fields contribute to the different changes in temperature and atmospheric circulation in INTERACT_O3 and CMIP6_O3 discussed in the following sections.